Gatwick Growth Board

-The GBB is made up of expert former ministers, Tessa Jowell and Steve Norris, and the airport’s previous corporate affairs and sustainability director, Charles Kirwan-Taylor.
-Until she passed away in May 2018, Baroness Jowell, former Minister for the Olympics and for London, and former Minister for Transport respectively, Baroness Jowell and Steve Norris bring great experience, expertise, and authority in the field of government, infrastructure, and economic and social analysis.
+The GBB is made up of expert former Minister for Transport Steve Norris and the airport’s previous corporate affairs and sustainability director, Charles Kirwan-Taylor.
+Until she passed away in May 2018, Baroness Jowell, former Minister for the Olympics and for London, also co-chaired the Board.
+Both Baroness Jowell and Steve Norris brought great experience, expertise and authority in the field of government, infrastructure and economic and social analysis.
 With his business background and knowledge of the airport and the industry, Charles brings insight into the positive impact and growth potential that Gatwick continues to provide to the UK economy.

 The GGB’s purpose is to help the airport and our management team address the wider issues associated with Gatwick’s recent and future growth.
 The airport is now recognised as one of the most important infrastructure assets in the country and its growth carries implications for the country as a whole, as well as for its local region.

 The GGB’s independent analysis of the impacts of Gatwick’s future growth and expansion plans will provide insight and advice to the airport on how these plans might best be taken forward.
 The GGB will initially be in place for two years and will deliver regular reports and studies to Gatwick.

 GBB has published three studies.
 The first is to understand the The economic impact of Gatwick Airport.

 The second study published in July 2017 is the Gatwick Growth Board connectivity study which identifies the priorities and case for transport investment in schemes which benefit both Gatwick Airport and the wider region.

 Other issues which the GGB will explore include: